Chaos-generating periodic orbits of topological defects in confined active nematics: Numerical methods

 To enable long-range hydrodynamic interactions, we introduce a coarse-grained two-dimensional fluid layer located below the filament volume and coupled to the filaments.
 This novel underlying fluid layer is introduced for two effects: to thermostat the active matter, and to provide long-range hydrodynamic interactions across areas with low active filament density.
 Fluid-fluid particle interactions are governed by a short-range, repulsive, Weeks-Chandler-Anderson potential similar to Eq. \ref{eq:wca}.
 Fluid particles are thermostatted by a pairwise dissipative particle dynamics thermostat ~\cite{santo_dpd_thermo}.
 Interactions between fluid particles and active particles are represented by a Lennard-Jones interaction with interaction strength mediated by an artificial distance offset between the fluid layer and the active layer.
 This interaction puts all active particles in the simulation volume in contact with the fluid thermostat.

 Arbitrarily shaped boundary conditions can be imposed on both active and fluid particles in the system by generating a wall of immobile boundary particles which have an exclusively repulsive soft-sphere potential interaction.
-For the single-cusp cardioid system the boundary particles were laid out with the following parametric equations:

-where $r = 123\sigma$ is the characteristic radius of the cardioid and $\theta$ is calculated to produce equally-spaced boundary particles along the perimeter of the cardioid.
+For the single-cusp cardioid system the boundary particles were laid out with the epicycloid equations for $q = 3/2$, where $r = 123\sigma$ is the characteristic radius of the cardioid and $u$ is calculated to produce equally-spaced boundary particles along the perimeter of the cardioid.
 The spacing between boundary particles is calculated to give a uniform repulsive force along the boundary and to be small enough to effectively confine the fluid and active particles.